 International Students also need: TOEFL (Minimum score: 87), IELTS (Minimum score: 6.5), ELS (Minimum Level: 112), or Duolingo (Minimum score: 110) scores.

 Attention International Students: An important characteristic of the MCP program at the University of Cincinnati is that it is recognized as a STEM (Science, Technology, Engineering, and Mathematics) degree.
 Not all Master's degrees in planning have this designation.
 The importance of the STEM designation is that international students who graduate from a STEM program are given the opportunity to remain in the States for 3 years of OPT (Optional Professional Training) if they obtain a planning position.
 Non-STEM programs only allow an international graduate one year of OPT.

 People who are successful in urban planning tend to have the following qualities or characteristics:

-- strong communication skills and are comfortable in meeting with many different types of people, as well as being attentive listeners.
+strong communication skills and comfort in meeting with many different types of people

-The degree prepares students for the professional practice of planning at local, regional, state, federal and international levels of government and within the private sector with a planning consultant, land developer, law firm, economic development agency/corporation, non-profit organization or other business.
+The MCP degree prepares students for the professional practice of planning at local, regional, state, federal, and international levels of government, as well as within the private sector with a planning consultant, land developer, law firm, economic development agency/corporation, non-profit organization, or other related business.

 - The city of Cincinnati, once called the "Queen City of the West" by Henry Wadsworth Longfellow, provides an excellent array of cultural resources for students who intend to pursue a degree in the visual arts.
 It offers the energy and assets of a larger city, along with quiet neighborhoods steeped in rich traditions.
 Cincinnati offers live music venues that range from top-notch symphony and opera companies to a growing pop and rock community.
 Home to the Cincinnati Art Museum, the Taft Museum and the Contemporary Arts Center, the city also enjoys the presence of numerous art galleries and a strong support system among practicing artists.